Above - The Pharmacological Shutdown:

 . . . . to the final scene whereby Harry (clearly comprehending the essence of their intentions) suddenly rose up strongly on his hind legs like a little bucking bronco and started screaming . . .

-. . . and their rapid reactive insistence that I grab him hard and hold him down while Steffi tugged the top of the euthanasia needle with her teeth and jammed it into the catheter.
+. . . and their rapid reactive insistence that I grab him hard and hold him down while "Steffi" tugged the top of the euthanasia needle with her teeth and jammed it into the catheter.

-And the objective was achieved.
-The body of evidence was now a dead one that would soon be “disposed” of.
-And Harry’s adoring owner would (they now wrongly realise) never know the truth of what had led to that final, frightful scene in Harry’s precious little life.
+And Harry’s adoring owner would (they thought but have now been acquainted with the contrary) never know the truth of what had led to that final, frightful scene in Harry’s precious little life.

 So why do I deserve the unspeakable pain with which I am left to deal for the rest of my life?